No. This high school is not associated with the Diocese of Orlando. It is an independent, parent-led high school grounded in the Catholic faith.

 Yes.
 We have completed a detailed five-year financial plan to project our revenues, expenses, personnel, and fundraising needs over the next several years.
 We are confident in our financial stability, which will only strengthen each year as enrollment grows.

 Also, we are committed to raising the entire operating cost of each school year before the school year begins.
-For example, our entire operating budget for the 2022-2023 school year was raised before June 30, 2022.
-This ensures Chesterton Academy will never run into cash-flow issues or be forced to close in the middle of the school year.
+For example, our entire operating budget for the 2023-2024 school year will be funded before June 30, 2023.
+This ensures Chesterton Academy will avoid cash-flow issues or be forced to close in the middle of the school year.

 Our Board of Directors, which includes extremely successful businessmen and women, will ensure the school remains financially stable.